-Lastly, I cleaned up the plugins I’m using to a minimum.
+Lastly, I cleaned up the plugins I am using to a minimum.
 For this, I used Jetpack to remove the need for most of the plugins.
-This is the first time I’m using Jetpack on WordPress and although it’s not perfect, it’s still a great plugin.
+This is the first time I am using Jetpack on WordPress and although it is not perfect, it is still a great plugin.
 Jetpack is a plugin developed by the team developing WordPress.
 A lot of features are free, but some of them will require that you pay.
 So far, I have only used free features.

 One feature I was missing before is Related Posts.
 I like it a lot when I have a link to other relevant articles that I could read.
 The problem with most related posts plugin on WordPress is that they are very CPU intensive because they do the computation many times.
 With Jetpack, WordPress servers are finding the related posts, so it should not be a big deal on my host.
-On the other hand, you don’t have as many customization facilities as other plugins, but it’s very easy to use.
+On the other hand, you do not have as many customization facilities as other plugins.
+But it is very easy to use.

 I also used the comments system from Jetpack.
 This should help readers since you can now use your login from many websites to post comments.
 I hope this is convenient for all my readers.
 And I also used the subscription system from Jetpack as well.
 This should make it easier to connect with me.

 Before, I was using WP.
 Smush to optimize my images.
 Now, Jetpack is directly serving optimized images over its CDN.
 This is faster and requires one less plugin.

-I’m posting every new post on Twitter.
-Before, I was doing it with a plugin especially for Twitter.
+I am posting every new post on Twitter.
+Before, I was doing it with a plugin, especially for Twitter.
 But now Jetpack can do it for me.
 And it also supports a lot of other social media accounts if I need them in the future.

-With all that, I’m down to 6 WordPress plugins.
+With all that, I am down to 6 WordPress plugins.
 In WordPress plugins and finance, I believe in simplicity.
-I now have less plugins than ETFs.
+I now have fewer plugins than ETFs.
 I take this as a sign that my portfolio is already too complex.